hello-klol/ExpressReactApp/README.md

 project.

 ## Docker Containers
-Running `docker-compose` will spin up 4 containers for the app
+Running the bash scripts uses `docker-compose` to spin up 4 containers for the app
 1. A container running Mongo
 2. A container that runs a script to seed the Mongo db with data and immediately shuts down on completion
 3. A container that runs the API using ExpressJS